llallenll/PICO-Remote-Power/README.md

 # PICO-Remote-Power
-Remotely Power on and off your computer with this program
+Remotely Power on and off your computer